wletsou/bioinformatics/_pages/week3.md

 scanAnnot <- ScanAnnotationDataFrame(mydat)
 ```

 We can use this object in the GENESIS function <kbd>fitNullModel</kbd>, which fits model (9).
 We will have to specify the regression <kbd>outcome</kbd> and a vector <kbd>covars</kbd> of covariates, both consisting of text labels of the fields of <kbd>mydat</kbd> as they appear in <kbd>scanAnnot</kbd>.
-We also need to specify the covariance matrix GRM for including the random effects, and, since we're doing logistic regression, and indication that our likelihood function is of the binomial family:
+We also need to specify the covariance matrix GRM for including the random effects, and, since we're doing logistic regression, an indication that our likelihood function is of the binomial family:

 ```
 nullmod <- fitNullModel(scanAnnot, outcome = "pheno", covars = c("pc1","pc2","pc3","pc4","pc5","pc6","pc7","pc8","pc9","pc10"), cov.mat = myGRM, family = "binomial")